- Manual references

 No bodges or issues on bottom side of the board, overall pretty clean.

 New DS1230AB and DS1220 installed in sockets, ready for test.
-I programmed DS1220 with calibration dump from my good 3458A, so I could test operation of this A5 without loosing calibration.
-Digital boards in 3458A can have different revisions and firmware versions without loosing calibration, as far as calibration ROM is properly transferred between boards.
+I programmed DS1220 with calibration dump from my good 3458A, so I could test operation of this A5 without losing calibration.
+Digital boards in 3458A can have different revisions and firmware versions, and calibration can be transferred intact, just make sure calibration DS1220 ROM is transferred between boards.

 Firmware is Rev 7.
 I will update it later to latest Rev.9.
 Here is collection of firmware ROM dumps for reference: